 - Check in person or over the phone with the alleged sender if you are asked to transfer money over email.

-If you ever receive an unexpected email that you believe may be from a spoofed sender, report it to your email provider.
-Be wary of any email you receive that asks you to enter details, as this will most definitely be a phishing attempt.
+In conclusion, if you ever receive an unexpected email that may be from a spoofed sender, report it to your email provider immediately.
+Also be wary of any email you receive that asks you to enter details.
+This will most definitely be a phishing attempt.